Hanhan-23/Balap-inV2Web/README.md

 # Running the Frontend

+Open a second terminal.

-Navigate to the frontend folder.
+Navigate to the frontend directory.

 ```bash
 cd frontend_next_web